 Closely related fields include toxicology, biochemistry and DMPK (drug metabolism and pharmacokinetics).

-- designing, planning and conducting controlled experiments to improve understanding of a compound's activity;
+- design, plan and conduct controlled experiments and clinical trials to improve understanding of a drug's activity

-- using computers, high technology measuring systems and other sophisticated equipment to collect, analyse and interpret complex data;
+- use computers, high technology measuring systems and other sophisticated equipment to collect, analyse and interpret complex data

-- applying and developing the results of research to work through a variety of applications, such as new products, processes, techniques and practices;
+- apply and develop the results of research to work through a variety of applications, such as new products, processes, techniques and practices

-- drawing up proposals for future developmental tests;
+- draw up proposals for future developmental tests

-- organising and overseeing tests of new drugs and medicines, ensuring quality control and securing approval for their use;
+- organise and oversee tests of new drugs and medicines, ensure quality control and secure approval for their use

-- liaising with regulatory authorities to ensure compliance with local, national and international regulations;
+- liaise with regulatory authorities to ensure compliance with local, national and international regulations

-- planning, coordinating and supervising the duties of other technical staff and training or mentoring early-career pharmacologists.
+- plan, coordinate and supervise the duties of other technical staff and train or mentor early-career pharmacologists.

-You will need to disseminate the results of your work to others, which may involve:
+You'll disseminate the results of your work to others and will need to:

-- writing original papers based on your findings for submission to specialist publications;
+- write original papers based on your findings for submission to specialist publications

-- attending scientific meetings and conferences in order to present posters, give talks, and listen to presentations from fellow pharmacologists and key opinion leaders.
+- attend scientific meetings and conferences in order to present posters, give talks, and listen to presentations from other pharmacologists and key opinion leaders

-You will also need to maintain an awareness of other pharmacological research by reading specialist literature.
+- keep up to date with other pharmacological research by reading specialist literature.

-- PhD studentship,s which allow you to study for a PhD while also carrying out research work usually pay a stipend.
-Research Councils UK (RCUK) suggest a minimum rate of £14,296 for the stipend but some employers may pay more.
+- PhD studentships, which allow you to study for a PhD while also carrying out research work, usually pay a stipend.
+The national minimum doctoral stipend for 2018/19 is £14,777, but some employers will pay more.

 - Salaries for postdoctoral positions in academia range from £25,000 to around £40,000.